 We want to put learning, creativity and design at the heart of our campus and support the best teaching and learning experience possible

-As a University, we're committed to innovation that serves our community and our students.
+As a university, we're committed to innovation that serves our community and our students.
 We're a modern university that knows how to develop opportunities and infrastructures to boost education, research and enterprise.

 St George’s Quarter development

-The University is proposing to redevelop St George’s Quarter, which will transform the north-western corner of LSBU’s Southwark campus.
+The University is proposing to redevelop St George’s Quarter, which will transform the north-western corner of our Southwark campus.
 The area is currently home to the Blackwells Building (109-112 London Road), the Rotary Building, a Grade II listed former Presbyterian Chapel on Borough Road and Hugh Astor Court, a vacant residential block acquired by the University in 2016.
 The chapel is currently on the Historic England Heritage At Risk Register due to extensive fire damage.